The Sangiovese Grape

 The Sangiovese grape has been grown for centuries, and dates back to Roman times.
 It is planted all over Italy from Tuscany southwards.
 At its pinnacle, it is responsible for some of the highest quality red wines in the world, but it is also a real workhorse, and produces soft, inexpensive reds all over the country.

-It’s also known by several different names, depending on where it is; in a sub region of Tuscany, it’s known as Brunello; in Abruzzo it’s called Montepulciano; and other well known synonyms are Morellino and Niuciello.
+It’s also known by several different names, depending on where it is; in a sub region of Tuscany, it’s known as Brunello; in Montepulciano it's called Prugnolo Gentile; and other well known synonyms are Morellino and Niuciello.

-It’s a small dark skinned grape, which is known for producing wines of balanced structure, with firm tannins, and is characterised by high acidity levels, which add balance to the intensity of many of the wines.
+There are a number of clones available to choose from for growers where they have begun moving towards better quality versions as opposed to the old, high yielding clones.
+The Chianti Classico 2000 project produced seven clones that give growers a choice of smaller berried grapes with thicker skins, deeper colour, better flavour concentration and disease resistance.
+Sangiovese like this makes wines of balanced structure, with firm tannins, and are characterised by high acidity levels, which add balance to the intensity of many of the wines.
 Oak ageing brings out the ripeness, and intense characteristics of the grape.
-But in areas outside Tuscany, and indeed Italy, it can produce lighter, fruitier styles of wine.
+But in areas outside Tuscany, and indeed Italy, the older clones produce lighter, fruitier styles of wine.

-It’s a grape that ripens late, which means there is more time for the sugars and flavours to concentrate; but because of its thin skin it can rot and be damaged easily.
-In cooler areas, if the grapes are not fully ripened, the wines can be harsh and acidic, so it performs best on limestone – rich soils, in warmer areas, although not too hot.
-It is less intense in natural style than its Piemontese counterpart Nebbiolo, and produces a wider variety of styles, from lighter, fresher, cherry fruit reds, for everyday drinking in central and southern Italy, to the great Tuscan legends.
+It has a bit of a reputation as being difficult to cultivate successfully.
+It’s a grape that buds early and ripens late, which means it is in danger of both Spring frosts and harvest rains.
+The thin skin of older clones mean it can also rot and be damaged easily.
+In cooler areas, if the grapes are not fully ripened, the wines can be harsh and acidic, so it performs best on limestone–rich soils, in warmer areas, although not too hot.
+With the warming climate growers are in fact now looking to plant it at greater altitudes to mitigate some of the heat.
+In general, Sangiovese is less intense in natural style than its Piemontese counterpart Nebbiolo, and produces a wider variety of styles, from lighter, fresher, cherry fruit reds, for everyday drinking in central and southern Italy, to the great Tuscan legends.

-It is also the integral part of the so called ‘Super- tuscans’, thus named, because the producers decided to use grape varieties, such as Cabernet Sauvignon to add richness, power and colour, which are not legally approved under Chianti laws, so are simply Tuscan wines, but in a very ‘supertuscan’ way!
+It really shines best as an integral part of the so called ‘Super- tuscans’, thus named, because the producers decided to use grape varieties, such as Cabernet Sauvignon to add richness, power and colour, which are not legally approved under Chianti laws, so are simply Tuscan wines, but in a very ‘supertuscan’ way!

 What Does Sangiovese Taste Like?